-Users praise the Glasslock lids for being easy to use and for sealing the container securely, so there are no leaks or drips when you’re storing food.
+In terms of performance, the lids are easy to use, and they seal the containers securely, so there are no leaks or drips when you’re storing food.
 They’ll keep your food fresh, whether you’re stashing leftovers or prepping herbs and spices for a recipe.
-This set includes both round and rectangular-shaped containers with matching lids.
-The rectangular containers include one 6.3 cup, one 3.3 cup, two 3.5 cup, and one 1.6 cup container.
-The round containers include one 3.1 cup, one 1.6 cup, and one .7 cup container.
-There is also one 3.3 cup square container.
-They are all microwave, oven, freezer, and dishwasher safe.
-Our product tester was pleased to discover that these containers distribute heat evenly in both the oven and the microwave: "I reheated a casserole and found no hot or cool spots," she says.
+Our product tester was pleased to discover that these containers distribute heat evenly in the oven and the microwave: "I reheated a casserole and found no hot or cool spots," she reported.

-"I stored garlicky sauces and pungent leftover Thai food and found no residual scents after a quick wash." — Linnea Covington, Product Tester
+"I stored garlicky sauces and leftover Thai food and found no residual scents after a quick wash."

 Durable borosilicate glass

 Compartments aren’t individually sealed